Meg Turney: Home invasion

 On January 26, 2018, a man armed with a handgun broke into Turney's and Free's home, breaking a window to enter and firing one round as he did.
 Turney and Free hid in a closet and called police.
 When the man could not find the couple, he left but was confronted by police outside.
 The suspect fired one shot and police returned fire; when officers approached the suspect's vehicle, they found him dead.
 Turney and Free were physically unharmed during the incident.
-It has been assessed the suspect was a fan who had developed an obsession with Turney, and he was attempting to cause harm to Free, against whom he felt resentment.
+It has been assessed the suspect was a fan who had developed an obsession with Turney and Free, and he was attempting to cause harm to Free, against whom he felt resentment.
 Turney ceased updating her YouTube channel for nearly half a year following the incident, citing concern for her safety in sharing her life with an audience.